 The manifest server’s central role in personalizing video streams

-As shown above, at the core of manifest personalization is communication, and with most OTT business requirements that means communications with ad servers to provide targeted, personalized ads in real time.
+As shown above, at the core of manifest personalization is communication.
+With most OTT business requirements, that means communications with ad servers to provide targeted, personalized ads in real-time.
 Individual data, including a viewer’s IP address, location, and device type — essentially all the information we can capture while still adhering to strict PII rules and regulations — are provided to the ad decisioning system.
 The resulting solution is robust enough to learn what’s relevant to a viewer when delivering ads during live streams.
-The system is also robust enough to cope with challenges such as managing blackout restrictions and content rights on a per-user basis, while also supporting important personalization capabilities such as content recommendations and other localizations.
+The system is also robust enough to cope with challenges such as managing blackout restrictions and content rights per-user basis while supporting important personalization capabilities such as content recommendations and other localizations.